xpertbot/craft-wheelform/README.md

 ### CSV Export
 CSV Exporter can be based on entry date, under Admin > Utilities > Form Export.

+### Events
+(Note: this is mostly for developers that know basic PHP and Composer Packages)

+`beforeSend` Event, this allows developers to modify the fields being sent in an email, this event does not modify the values entered in the database.
+Only the fields being sent to the client.

+You can also trigger other custom functionality such as gathering custom field values to add to a Third party service such as a Mailing list.

+Example Plugin to handle these events. [wheelformhelper](https://github.com/xpertbot/wheelformhelper)

 ### Translations
 New translations can be submitted using the format inside the translations folder.